brillout/goldpage/docs/readme.template.md

 ## !VAR ROUTING

-There are two ways to do routing on the web:
+On the web, there are two ways to do routing:
 *server-side routing*
 and
 *browser-side routing*.